-I often mention or refer to the concept of you being your dog’s personal trainer.
+I often refer to the concept of you being your dog’s personal trainer.
 With that title comes great responsibility, a little basic knowledge and a whole lot of common sense.

 The purpose of this analogy is because we all have had our own personal experience with physical exercise or physical therapy for that matter.
 The same principles apply to your dog’s recover.
 You need to establish your dog’s baseline and then slowly, carefully and consistently challenge them to get stronger.